 It is advisable to let your new pet settle in for a few days before you start handling.
 Using smooth and gentle movements, gripping firmly but not tightly place one hand across the shoulders with the thumb over and around the neck.
 The other hand should support the hind quarters.
 This prevents injury to the back from kicking.

-Check regularly that the hay has not gone moldy, as this can cause respiratory problems.
+Check regularly that the hay has not gone mouldy, as this can cause respiratory problems.
 Be careful to check regularly for overgrown teeth and nails.

 If your guinea pig shows signs of ill health please feel free to contact us here at City Vet on 061-419760 as soon as possible.